 Humans invest $1.6 trillion a year in new weapons – but only $50 billion a year in better ways to produce food...

-Cribb makes some telling, straightforward observations about all this shortsighted, destructive behavior.
+Cribb makes some telling, straightforward observations about our shortsighted, destructive behavior.

 Finally, we are in the process of destroying a great many things which are real — soil, water, energy, resources, other species, our health — for the sake of something that exists chiefly in our imagination: money.